Commercial Aircraft Floor Panels Market Size and Share

 • April 2025: Airbus SE finalized a deal to acquire industrial assets from Spirit AeroSystems, specifically targeting its commercial aircraft programs.

-• May 2024: In collaboration with SHD, JCB Aero unveiled a lightweight floorboard panel system using FRVC411 prepreg material, compliant with BMS4-17/20/23 standards.
+• May 2024: In collaboration with SHD, JCB Aero unveiled a lightweight floorboard panel system utilizing FRVC411 prepreg material, which is compliant with BMS4-17/20/23 standards.
 The EASA-certified system is compatible with 95% of Boeing cabin configurations, including B737, B747, and B777 aircraft models.

 Table of Contents for Commercial Aircraft Floor Panels Industry Report